alexmat2on/go-dist/README.md

 These algorithms are implemented as described by their pseudocode counterparts in the book *Distributed Algorithms for Message-Passing Systems* by Michel Raynal.

 ## Algorithms
-* `broadcast-traversal`: Parallel Traversal via flooding
+* `parallel-traversal`: Parallel Traversal via flooding

 ## Build